arturshyshko/automyte/src/automyte/PLANS.md

 ## Tasks

-1. Move breakpoint and other basic tasks to tasks folder.
-Use contrib only for extension like libcst
-1. Add ActOn task guard which accepts filters to filter files further?
-Like:
-  ActOn(filter_by: Filter, tasks=...)
-1. TaskGuard to (only run if "run" mode for example) or if branches, some conditions, whatever - just some built-in util class
-1. Update Breakpoint() implementation to give user input prompt with options like: "flush", "pdb", ...

 ## Future,docs,misc

 1. Setup docs for the project, after done with Guards -> Breakpoint -> Config (at least)